 Vacational Studies is a very structured experience.
 While a young person is with us, we aim to provide immersion in a new and engaging multicultural English-speaking environment; a life that is utterly different from life at home.
 We construct a teaching programme that bears no resemblance to traditional English lessons at school, an activity programme that is novel and exciting and English-speaking friends from all over the world.
 We ask that parents trust us to get on with the job and know that we will contact them if there is something they need to know.
 In this context, constant contact with the known and familiar detracts from this experience.
 For this reason, we ask that mobile phones are not brought and, if they are brought, that they are kept in the office for use only on trips.

-We have two telephone afternoons so that parents can talk to their children and they can make and receive calls on the payphone any day after activities end at 21.00.
+We have two telephone afternoons so that parents can talk to their children and they can make and receive calls on their mobile phones by arrangement any day after activities end at 21.00.

 Where are they now?

 In the last 51 years, many of our students have achieved international success.
 I am featuring two of them here.

 Vytas Paskunas came to us from Lithuania when in 1992 when his country was just emerging from years under Soviet control.
 He writes modestly of his achievements.
 He achieved five 'A' grades at 'A Level' and went on to achieve a First in Maths at Cambridge.
 He is now a Professor of Mathematics in Bielefeld, Germany.
 Here is a letter from him.
 In Vytas's case these most certainly are 'Days I'll remember all my life'.

 Jesus Silva was with us for several summers in the 1970s as a student and the 1980s as a helper.
 He was the Spanish Ambassador to Panama, then to Venezuela and is now the Spanish Consul ion Cape Town, South Africa.
 Here is a link to a newspaper interview he gave when he was Ambassador to Jamaica.
 My boys and I were his guests at his residence in Kingston a few years ago.